neomjs/benchmarks/.github/EPIC-Performance-Showcases.md

     - [ ] Sub-task: Add a continuously running CSS animation (e.g., a spinner) and a text input field to serve as visual indicators of main-thread responsiveness.

 - [ ] Task: **Phase 3 (Benchmarking & Promotion):**
-    - [ ] Sub-task: Build a comparable version in a mainstream framework (e.g., React) to use for side-by-side comparison.
+    - [ ] Sub-task: Build comparable versions in mainstream frameworks (e.g., React with `react-window`), ensuring they use best-practice virtualization for a fair comparison.
-    - [ ] Sub-task: Conduct rigorous performance testing, capturing videos and metrics (FPS, CPU, blocking time) that clearly show the competitor's UI freezing while the Neo.mjs version remains fluid.
+    - [ ] Sub-task: Conduct rigorous performance testing, capturing videos and metrics (FPS, CPU, blocking time) that clearly show the competitor's UI freezing or stuttering during stress tests while the Neo.mjs version remains fluid.
+    - [ ] Sub-task: Implement automated scrolling tests to capture FPS and jank metrics under various load conditions.
     - [x] Sub-task: Generate a `BENCHMARK_RESULTS.md` file to compare dev vs. prod performance.
     - [ ] Sub-task: Create a compelling presentation (e.g., video, article) to showcase the results and explain the architectural reasons for the performance gap.
     - [ ] Sub-task: Publish the source code for both implementations for transparency.